-Many are the times when we blame hormones for our emotions and in a way it is so.
-The hormones they are very powerful natural chemical compounds involved in numerous and important processes of our body, but with our actions we can enhance its secretion.
+We often blame hormones for our emotions - and this is correct.
+Hormones are very powerful natural chemical compounds involved in numerous and important processes of our body.
+And by our actions, we can enhance their secretion.

-Endorphin, Serotonin, Dopamine, and Oxytocin are four natural chemicals (hormones) known as "the quartet of happiness”.
-This name is due to the fact that these hormones are involved in biological processes that unleash the feeling of happiness.
+Endorphin, Serotonin, Dopamine, and Oxytocin are the four natural chemicals (hormones) known as "the quartet of happiness”.
+This name is due to the fact that they are involved in biological processes that unleash the feeling of happiness.

-The endorphins They are considered the morphine of the body and you can increase your levels by laughing, practicing your favorite hobbies and getting a good night's sleep.
+The endorphins are considered the morphine of the body and you can increase your levels by laughter, practicing your favorite hobbies and getting a good night's sleep.

-The absence of serotonin may be responsible for the feeling of loneliness and depression, in fact, many antidepressant drugs act on the brain's serotonin receptors (such as Fluoxetine, available in our section on pharma).
+The absence of serotonin may be responsible for the feeling of loneliness and depression.
+In fact, many antidepressant drugs act on the brain's serotonin receptors (such as Fluoxetine, which we have more information available on in our pharma section).
 Playing sports and exposing yourself to the sun can increase your serotonin levels.

-To oxytocin it is associated with emotional ties and it is known as "the hug hormone."
-Scientific studies have shown that administering this hormone increases the generosity, the confidence, the feelings of love and of empathy, the excitement sexual and reduces stress.
+The third hormone is oxytocin it is associated with emotional ties and it is known as "the hug hormone."
+Scientific studies have shown that administering this hormone increases the feeling of generosity, of confidence, of love and of empathy, of sexual excitement and reduces stress.
 Likewise, studies carried out with mice without the gene that codes for the oxytocin receptor (the OXTR gene), show that these animals present aberrant social and emotional behaviors.

-But really, the union of these hormones to their corresponding receivers are those that regulate the nervous system generating that feeling of happiness.
+The binding of these hormones to their corresponding receptors is what regulates the nervous system generating that feeling of happiness.